Blog Post December 4, 2025 | 12 minutes read

 • Leverage MDM to feed your CRM with unified partner and also maintain visibility into indirect relationships and complex organizational structures

-Throughout this blog post, we have been talking around the subject of business partner master data management and its solutions, but what exactly do solutions like that do?
+Throughout this blog post, we have been talking about the subject of business partner master data management and its solutions, but what exactly do solutions like that do?

 They can take different shapes, so let’s use our own solution here at Stibo Systems, as an example.